ffrouin/docker/shipyard/README.md

 be allowed to write in this directory)

-/opt/docker/shipyard (copy of the deploy script from shipyard-project.org site plus a swarm-agent port publication)
+/opt/docker/shipyard (copy of the deploy script from shipyard-project.org site plus a swarm-manager port publication)

 /opt/docker/certs (cert files used by containers to run TLS requests)